-The Tobacco Control and Lung Cancer Screening RFA solicits applications for projects that may be up to 36 months in duration that will deliver evidence-based interventions focused on tobacco
+The Tobacco Control and Lung Cancer Screening RFA solicits applications for eligible projects that may be up to 36 months in duration that will deliver evidence-based interventions focused on tobacco prevention (prevent tobacco use or sustained abstinence) and tobacco cessation among youth and/or adults.
+This RFA will also support LDCT screening for populations eligible for this intervention as defined by CMS if paired with evidence-based cessation interventions for the population to be screened.

-As detailed below, projects may propose comprehensive tobacco cessation programs for youth and/or adults, (Option A), or projects may propose programs that include comprehensive tobacco cessation programs plus LDCT lung cancer screening for eligible participants aged 55 to 77,

-(Option B), but not both.
+As detailed below, projects may propose comprehensive tobacco cessation programs for youth and/or adults, (Option A), or projects may propose programs that include comprehensive tobacco cessation programs plus LDCT lung cancer screening for eligible participants aged 55 to 77, (Option B), but not both.